teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ExploreCommitHistory.md

 * `--grep=<pattern>`: Filters the commit history to show only the commits with commit messages matching the specified pattern.

-_Example: Show each commit in one line_\
+_Example:_ Show each commit in one line

-The `git log --oneline` command is used to display a **condensed version of the commit history** in a Git repository.
+The `git log --oneline` command is used to display a **condensed version of the commit history** in a git repository.
 It provides a simplified output that shows each commit on a single line, making it easier to scan through the history quickly.

 When we run `git log --oneline`, the following information is displayed for each commit:
-* Commit Hash (SHA): A shortened version of the commit hash, usually the first 7 characters.
+* **Commit Hash (SHA)**: A shortened version of the commit hash, usually the first 7 characters.
-* Commit Message: The commit message provided by the author.
+* **Commit Message**: The commit message provided by the author.

 ```bash
 $ git log --oneline